 - A decently-sized room in someone’s home (great for private parties!)

-A physical space is a basic necessity for any escape room, but there are other core things we like to look for to ensure that the game is as good as it can be:
+A physical space is a basic necessity for any escape room, but there are other core things I like to look for to ensure that the game is as good as it can be:

 - A space that already has tables provides a great starting off point, since it isn’t fun to do all your puzzle-solving on the floor.